What to Do After a Car Accident in North Carolina

 Call a Car Accident Lawyer at Our Firm Today

 After you’ve addressed your health and have spoken to an officer, the next thing to do after a car accident is find an attorney.
-Contact Randall & Stump, PLLC for help after your car accident in the Charlotte area.
+Contact Randall & Stump, Criminal Defense Attorneys for help after your car accident in the Charlotte area.
 Our lawyers can help with your insurance claim and answer any questions you have about liability and compensation.
 With years of experience helping clients after crashes, they’re ready to put their legal skills and knowledge to work for you.
 Call (980) 237-4579, or use the online form to schedule your free case evaluation with a car accident lawyer today.